minhleathvn/minhleathvn/README.md

 # Hi there, I'm Ngoc Minh LE! 👋

-I'm a software engineer at Unified, part of iHeartMedia, where I work with data to create meaningful and impactful solutions.
+I was a software engineer at Unified, part of iHeartMedia, where I worked with data to create meaningful and impactful solutions.
 I have experience in various programming languages and Amazon Web Services (AWS).
 My journey in software engineering has taken me through exciting challenges in Adtech, building data pipelines, and leveraging cloud technologies to solve real-world problems.

-I am currently preparing for the AWS Certified Machine Learning Engineer - Associate (MLA-C01) certification and exploring ways to build AI applications, particularly focusing on multi-agent frameworks and applications that assist Vietnamese immigrants.
+I am owning the AWS Certified Machine Learning Engineer - Associate (MLA-C01) certification and exploring ways to build AI applications, particularly focusing on multi-agent frameworks and applications that assist Vietnamese immigrants.
 I'm also open to updating my frontend knowledge and aim to improve my English communication skills, especially in expressing ideas verbally.

 ## 👨‍💻 What I Do
 - **Tech Stack**: I mainly work with Python, JavaScript, Go, Dask, AWS Glue, S3, Redshift, and Neo4j, but I’m always exploring new technologies to broaden my skills.